 Better Quality Investments

 A study done by Morgan Stanley, suggests that the financial trade-offs of sustainable investing, 86% of individual investors believe that corporate ESG practices can potentially lead to higher profitability and may be better long-term investments.
 Investors globally believe that portfolios integrating ESG are likely to perform just as well, or better than non-ESG integrated portfolios.
 With companies becoming more transparent and showcasing their progress towards sustainability goals, why not invest in companies that will mutually benefit you in the long run as well as the environment?

 Building Relationships with Local Governments and Communities

 Staying on-top of current regulations, guidelines and targets allows you to have a better relationship with the local governing bodies.
-Having that open line of communication can help you to stay on top of these everchanging regulations.
+Having that open line of communication can help you to stay on top of these ever changing regulations.
 Following local guidelines allows you to create a positive impact not only in your organization, but also in the local communities.
-I have noticed over the last few months that one of the main areas that has been showcased in many sustainability reports is supporting our communities.
+Over the last few months, one of the main areas that has been showcased in many sustainability reports is how we can support local communities.
 Especially in this new age of having to stay at home, supporting local is more important than ever.

 These are just some of the reasons why companies should embrace sustainability.
 We are at a critical point in history where everyone is starting to realize that we need to face environmental issues head on before it’s too late.
 There is no better time to start.
 Whether you are just beginning your sustainability journey, or you have been working on it since the beginning, a lot can happen in 10 years.
 As we have noticed how much can change in a few months, anything is possible.
 This is the time to plan ahead and work towards a better future.